-Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision, stated above, over the next five years.
+Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision.

 The strategies, expectations, and metrics for each goal, and a timeline for completing them, are included, divided into year one, years 2-3, and years 4-5.